eeeschwartz/next/content-workshop-1/index.md

 # The next LexingtonKy.gov

+## Introduction from Aldona!

+We are officially fired up!

 ## Goal: build a website that meets the needs of its users

 * LexingtonKy.gov is the "digital front door" to the city: 7,000 people visit each day